Science Horizons Youth Internship Program

 - Intern salaries, wages and related expenses such as mandatory wage related costs, i.e. Employment Insurance, Canada Pension Plan, Quebec Pension Plan, etc.; and

 - Operating expenses for the intern such as travel, training, materials and supplies, rental of premises, utility costs related to rented premises, and disbursement for research and technical studies.

 Note: Central administrative or overhead costs for organizational staff are not eligible expenditures and are not to be included in the breakdown of project internship costs.

 Obligations of Organizations Receiving Science Horizons Funding

 - Recruit and hire interns who can meet both the project requirements and the intern obligations shown in the Potential Interns section of this website.
 Recruitment can be either from the organization’s own sources or from résumés submitted to the Science Horizons National Coordination Office.
 These can be provided at the request of the organization.

-- Be responsible for hiring the intern, negotiating the salary, paying the wages and any other approved costs subject to the contribution agreement with Environment Canada.
+- Negotiate the salary; pay the wages and any other approved costs subject to the contribution agreement with Environment Canada.

 - Match the intern with a mentor (experienced scientist or program manager in either the private or public sectors).

 - Obtain a signed Letter of Understanding between the organization and the intern (template provided by Environment Canada).